Olliter/Olliter_Manuals/OL-SD20A/README.md

 Transverters can be configured using the dedicated section of the OL-Master software.

-### EXT IN
+#### EXT IN

-  ![warning - 2S.I.
-Software e Servizi per l\'Ingegneria        -       -       -       -       -       -       -       -       -  The EXT IN connector provide direct access to the ADC2 device
+> [!WARNING]The EXT IN connector provide direct access to the ADC2 device
-  S.r.l.](./resources/images/0cde365bbde16b18cec1e5476298a322f1da9dae.png)   inside the transceiver, excessive power input can permanently damage the internal circuits
+> inside the transceiver, excessive power input can permanently
+> damage the internal circuits

 This input provides an unfiltered path to the CH2 line of the transceiver, it is typically used to interface with external devices